Murkowski Struggles With Whether To Support Trump Reelection

 "I know people might think that's a dodge, but I think there are, there are important conversations that we need to have as an American people amongst ourselves about where we are right now."

+Few people know where they’ll be in two years from now, but I do, in the Great State of Alaska (which I love) campaigning against Senator Lisa Murkowski.
+She voted against HealthCare, Justice Kavanaugh, and much else...— Donald J. Trump (@realDonaldTrump) June 4, 2020

+He added, after pointing out times she disagreed with him, "Get any candidate ready, good or bad, I don't care, I'm endorsing.
+If you have a pulse, I'm with you!"

-The comments came on the same day Murkowski shared effusive praise for former Defense Secretary Jim Mattis' blistering review of Trump in The Atlantic.
+The comments about the president came on the same day Murkowski shared effusive praise for former Defense Secretary Jim Mattis' blistering review of Trump in The Atlantic.

 "I thought Gen. Mattis's words were true and honest and necessary and overdue," Murkowski told the The Washington Post on Thursday.